 great! now how to do i cook this recipe?

 Start by cutting a head of cauliflower into florets and add to a large microwaveable bowl.
-Into the same bowl, add in 3 Tbsp of heavy cream, 2 Tbsp butter, and ¼ tsp garlic powder.
+Into the same bowl, add in 3 tablespoon of heavy cream, 2 tablespoon butter, and ¼ teaspoon garlic powder.
 Season with salt and pepper.

 Microwave for 20 minutes.
 Yep.
 Microwave.
 How easy is this recipe?!

 Once tender, add the cauliflower mixture into a food processor.
 Add in 4 slices of cooked bacon cut into small pieces, and ⅓ C shredded gouda cheese.
 Blend until desired consistency.

 Enjoy!
 You can serve immediately or store in a sealed refrigerated container until needed then microwave until warm.
 It reheats perfectly so you can always make it in advance!

 If you want to experiment with more cauliflower mash recipes try out my Cauliflower faux-tatoes with bacon, caramelized onions and gorgonzola, Mashed Cauli-Potatoes, Roasted Garlic Whipped Cauliflower or this Cheesy Ranch Cauliflower Casserole!Print